Much more than just a recommendation...

 Tradesman Safety

-Personal safety is imperative to all of you and inevitably through the process of business interactions, you may encounter a customer who presents in a non - idealistic manner.
+Personal safety is imperative and inevitably through the process of business interactions, you may encounter a customer who presents in a non - idealistic manner.
 How you and your team behave can help reduce the risk of aggressive and violent behaviour.

 This section is here to assist you with personal safety, integrity and professional demeanour if presented with a verbally or physically challenging customer.